Snakeville

-Snakeville is a comedy short film series that was popular during the silent film era in the United States.
-It was produced by Essanay's Gilbert M. Anderson (Broncho Billy).
+Snakeville (1911–1915) is an American comedy short film series popular during the silent film era in the United States.
+It was produced by Essanay Studio's Gilbert M. Anderson (Broncho Billy).

-David Kirkland who went on to direct films portrayed Dr. Dopem in the series.
-Victor Potel was "Slippery Slim" in the Snakeville series.
-True Eames Boardman also appeared in the series.
-Emory Johnson was also in the series.
-Josephine Rector also appeared in the series.
+David Kirkland, who went on to direct films, portrayed Dr. Dopem in the series.
+Victor Potel was "Slippery Slim", and True Eames Boardman, Emory Johnson and Josephine Rector also appeared.